Oceankoh/oceankoh.github.io/_posts/2019-09-20-Timisoara-CTF-Quals-2019.md

 ------
 #### Don't Trust Time [200]

 We are given 3 files: source code, binary, encoded flag.
 By analysing the source code, we can see that there is a seed determined by time(0).
 A quick google tells us time(0) returns us the current unix timestamp in seconds.
 This means, if we know when the program was executed, we are able to find to seed.
-Lucky for us, we can rougly estimate the time from the metadata of the encoded flag file.
+Lucky for us, we can rougly estimate the time from the metadata of the encoded flag file. `Exiftool` gives us the following details:

 ```
 ExifTool Version Number         : 10.80